WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 * a partitioning function
 * partition-compatible states - the state should be defined in such a way that each partition can have its own distinct state instance

 The keys to partition the state objects are also important, but are optional here.
-A wallaroo application is able to dynamically create the keys as needed, if required.
+A Wallaroo application uses the user-defined partition function to extract a key from every message that will be routed to state.
+If we haven't seen a key before, Wallaroo will dynamically create a new state partition corresponding to it.

 ### Partition